Do you want to do link building but don’t know where to start?

 Broken Link Building

-Many websites have broken links.
+Many websites have broken links (or else 404 errors).
 Sometimes, you can find them on high-quality pages related to your niche market.

 It’s a win-win situation.
 You earn a link, and the webmaster can improve the user experience and SEO of his site.